Fluctuations of subsystem entropies at late times: Subsystem fluctuations in random quantum circuits

+\end{theorem*} We proven this for RQCs on local qubits ($q=2$) and note that the bound improves for larger local dimension. \begin{proof} We will prove that the probability, over random circuits, of a fluctuation from the thermalization time up to the recurrence time is bounded as in Eq.\ \eqref{eq:counting1}; the derivation of the 1-norm version in Eq.\ \eqref{eq:counting2} is essentially the same.
+First, note that the probability of a nonzero $N^{\rm ent}_A(\delta)$ can be written as a union of events:

-in Eq.\ \eqref{eq:counting1}; the derivation of the 1-norm version in Eq.\ \eqref{eq:counting2} is essentially the same.
-Recall from \autoref{thm:BHH} that 1D RQCs form an $\varepsilon$-approximate unitary $k$-design with $\ep=1/d^{2k}$ when the circuit depth is $t \geq c'' n k^{11}$ for an appropriate constant $c''$.
-We would like to bound the expected number of entropy fluctuations of a region $A$ (by more than an amount $\tau$) within the time range $[c \log(d_A), e^{c'd}]$.
-We find it convenient to subdivide $[c \log(d_A), e^{c'd}]$ into three intervals
+We would like to bound the probability of an entropy fluctuation of a region $A$ (by more than an amount $\delta$) within the time range $T = [c_{\rm th} \log(d_A), e^{c_{\rm rec} d}]$.
+We find it convenient to subdivide $T$ into four intervals: